open/close all folders

 - The Loopdeswoop Galaxy.
 Tilt the Wiimote a bit too much, or not quite enough, or speed up in just the wrong place, and it's into the void with you.
 Over and over again.

 - The Rolling Gizmo Galaxy, which forces you to cross very thin platforms, dodge Bob-Ombs, and ride moving platforms while rolling on a ball and crossing the void.
 It's practically a Death Course, which Everything Trying To Send You Over The Edge.
 Make no mistake — you will die — over and over!

 - The Bubble Blast Galaxy.
 Why?
 You probably know.
-This is another level with that freaking bubble.
-And there are electric fences, everywhere.
+This is another level featuring that freaking bubble, and it's back in full force.
+There are electric fences everywhere, as well.
 The first objective is to collect five Star Chips within five different areas, all featuring you riding that bubble.
 And then after you collect them all, you'll be launched to an area where it's a race against Bullet Bills that home on to you.
 You've also got those guns that shoot electric balls to worry about, too.
 Woe is you.

 - The four Cosmic Comet missions are all pretty unforgiving; you race a clone of yourself to the star, which is harder than it sounds because the clone is faster than you, doesn't make mistakes, and in the case of Luigi's clone, takes shortcuts.
 The most difficult of all of them is Sea Slide Galaxy's "Underwater cosmic race", where there is simply no margin for error.
 No matter how many times you've beaten this game, this level still strikes fear.

 - 2-1 and 2-2 aren't that difficult if you're just playing through normally, but become this if you try to get all the Star Coins.
 The third Star Coin in the first can really be a pain to get, especially if you're not very good at timing a throw of a shell.
 In the second, it's the Spikes who will give you trouble.